 The application should include a project budget (see Attachment F) with justification using the provided template.
 The project budget and budget justification should be directly aligned with the work plan and project description.
 All expenses should relate directly to achieving the key grant outcomes.
-Two budgets should be submitted and reflect a one(1) month for FY23 and 12-month for FY24 period.
+A budget should be submitted to reflect ten (10) months for FY24.
 Personnel charges must be based on actual, not budgeted labor.
-Salaries and other expenditures budgeted for in the grant must be for services that will occur during the one (1) and 12month grant periods.
+Salaries and other expenditures budgeted for in the grant must be for services that will occur during the ten (10) month grant period.